Asymptotic Bayesian Generalization Error in Latent Dirichlet Allocation and Stochastic Matrix Factorization: Framework and Main Result

 Then, the holomorphic function of one complex variable $z \ (\mathrm{Re} (z) >0)$

 can be analytically continued to a unique meromorphic function on the entire complex plane $\mathbb{C}$ and all of its poles are rational and negative.
-If the largest pole is $(-\lambda)$, then $\lambda$ is said to be the RLCT of the topic model. \end{defi}
+If the largest pole is $(-\lambda)$, then $\lambda$ is said to be the RLCT of LDA. \end{defi}

 \begin{defi}[{\bf RLCT of SMF}] Set $\Phi(A,B)=\|AB-A_0 B_0\|^2$.
 Then the holomorphic function of one complex variable $z \ (\mathrm{Re} (z) >0)$

 can also be analytically continued to a unique meromorphic function on $\mathbb{C}$ and its all poles are rational and negative.
 If the largest pole is $z=-\lambda$, then $\lambda$ is the RLCT of SMF. \end{defi}